 Prep Time:10 minutes

-1 cup unsweetened coconut milk (carton not canned)
+1 1/2 cups unsweetened coconut milk (carton not canned)

 1/3 cup chia seeds

-In a small bowl, whisk together the 1 cup of coconut milk, chia seeds, coconut and honey.
+In a small bowl, whisk together the coconut milk, chia seeds, coconut and maple syrup.
 Cover and refrigerate for 3-4 hours, or overnight.

-Add the chopped pineapple to the blender and pulse until the pineapple is crushed.
-This usually takes just 1-2 pulses.
-If you blend too much, the pineapple will be too watery.
+When the pudding is ready, add the chopped pineapple to a blender and pulse until the pineapple is puréed.
+This usually just takes a few pulses.
+If you blend it too much, the pineapple will be watery.

-To assemble the parfaits, divide the pudding into two glasses or mason jars, and top with the pineapple, coconut cream and other desired toppings.
+Divide the pudding into four glasses or mason jars, and top with the pineapple and other desired toppings.